 Vallarta Marina Restaurants

 In these days of Yelp trolls and professional bashers, it’s hard to find a restaurant that gets nearly unanimous raves, but Tintoque has gotten pretty close.
 In the commercial area that’s the entrance to the Marina zone, this standout gourmet spot serves up beautiful plates in a vibrant atmosphere without feeling overly stuffy.
-Don’t come here for giant portions (see the next review for that), but come if you’re a foodie who wants to be surprised and delighted with every bite.
+Don’t come here for giant portions (see the next review for that), but come if you’re a foodie who wants to be surprised and delighted with some of the best food in Puerto Vallarta.
 See more at the website here.

 Sonora Grill Prime